Special Living Options

 Students who plan to reside in a Special Interest Community must register for Room Selection, including signing the Statement of Intent and Occupancy Agreement by the registration deadlineStudents who fail to register for Room Selection will lose their guaranteed housing status and must follow the Non-Guaranteed Housing application process.

-Residential Life and Multicultural Affairs provide SIC assignments to Columbia Housing prior to Room Selection.
+Residential Life and Multicultural Affairs provide SIC assignments to Columbia Housing prior to the start of Room Selection.

 About Fraternity & Sorority Communities

 Fraternal organizations are a part of Columbia University’s long-standing history and are sponsored by Residential Life/Fraternity and Sorority Life.
-Learn more about the Fraternity and Sorority community at Columbia, guiding values, and how to become a member.
+Learn more about the Fraternity and Sorority community at Columbia and how to become a member.
 Some organizations have residences coordinated through Columbia Housing.
 Organizations must remain in good standing in order to continue the privilege of occupancy.

-Note: Starting AY 23-24, ADP will be outside of the Columbia Housing portfolio.
-If you choose to live in ADP, your status will be changed to non-guaranteed and you will not be eligible to participate in future Room Selections.
+As of AY 23-24, ADP was no longer part of the Columbia Housing portfolio.
+Students who choose to live in ADP will lose their guaranteed housing status and will not be eligible to participate in future Room Selections.

 Eligibility

 Members of a given chapter who are Columbia College, SEAS and Barnard College students with guaranteed housing are eligible to live in Fraternity and Sorority Housing.
-Due to the Columbia-Barnard Housing exchange and the history of selection and placement in the respective houses, there is a cap on the number of BC students who can reside in each space.
-Following is the BC cap for each organization:
+Due to the Columbia-Barnard Housing exchange, there is a cap on the number of BC students who can reside in each space:

 • DG - 4